CortexFoundation/bobo/README.md

 ```
 ##### Params
 ```
-sig: the signature of user info in DATA below {...}
+sig: the signature of DATA below {...}
 ```

 ##### DATA